Skip to Content

 Pranay Dhoopar

-What's good, my name is Pranay Dhoopar and I am a sophomore studying mechatronics engineering.
+What's good?
+My name is Pranay Dhoopar, and I am a sophomore studying mechatronics engineering.
 I don't really know how I ended up here, but it's super fun.
-I just like make pictures and some times they look cool.
-I joined The Battalion in January of 2023 and since then have worked on many sports newspapers and magazines.
+I just like making pictures, and sometimes, they look cool.
+I joined The Battalion in January of 2023, and since then have worked on several sports newspapers and magazines.
 It's pretty fun.
 I also make music videos and DJ.
-Check out my instagram for all my work in arts: https://www.instagram.com/dahoopermedia/
+Check out my Instagram for all my work in arts: https://www.instagram.com/dahoopermedia/

 Donate to The Battalion